Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 + **Bug-03:** Some images were not loading after heroku deployment even after been uploaded to aws correctly so i changed the path in gitpod to the aws bucket path were the images were uploaded and that fixed the issue.

 + **Bug-04:** Heroku deployment error after installing django extensions, this was because i forgot to freeze the requirements, after i freeze the requirements and redeploy to heroku there were no errors.

++ **Bug-05:** I had a 500 error when accessing a product when the site was already deployed in heroku, there was a problem with my database so I had to back up my data ,reset the database from heroku, load it again and run migrations to fix it.

 ----